-- B. DEC'S ONGOING EFFORTS TO MANAGE THE NORTH CAROLINA INTERCONNECTION QUEUE SHOULD BE CONSIDERED IN ASSESSING THE REASONABLENESS OF DEC'S EFFORTS TO PROCESS COMPLAINANTS' INTERCONNECTION REQUESTS - a.
-The Commission's determination of "reasonable efforts" should take into account the overall volume of Interconnection Requests since the May 2015NCIP Order
+- B. DEC'S ONGOING EFFORTS TO MANAGE THE NORTH CAROLINA INTERCONNECTION QUEUE SHOULD BE CONSIDERED IN ASSESSING THE REASONABLENESS DEC'S EFFORTS PROCESS OF ΤO COMPLAINANTS' INTERCONNECTION REQUESTS - The Commission's determination of "reasonable efforts" should take into a. account the overall volume of Interconnection Requests since the May 2015 NCIP Order